lamia-datalover/Deep_Learning/README.md

 # Deep_Learning
-Here you can find some of the deep learning projects I have done !
+Here you can find some of the deep learning projects I had done !